-It also highlighted the lack of policy options available to alleviate system-wide risk that can build up within a financial system.
+It also highlights the lack of policy options available to alleviate system-wide risk that can build up within a financial system.
 As a result, macroprudential policy has gained importance within policy agendas.
 Its aim is to keep the whole financial system stable.
 Financial system stability is important for sustained long-term economic growth.
 Even with sound macroeconomic fundamentals, weak financial systems can destabilise economies, making them more vulnerable to external shocks.
 Close monitoring between the financial sector and the real economy is therefore crucial.

 In South Africa, the Financial Sector Regulation Act 9 of 2017 as amended made the SARB responsible for monitoring and reviewing risks to financial stability, and for taking steps to mitigate systemic risk.
 A risk is systemic if its occurrence impairs the financial system so much that key financial services are disrupted, which can severely affect the real economy.
 The SARB’s macroprudential policy framework focuses on macroprudential instruments designed to limit various aspects of this risk.